The Bride of Corinth (1797) by Johann Wolfgang Goethe

 “Now, sweet boy, your life has run its short course: This dark chamber will become your grave.
 Though my neck chain is wrapped around your neck, This lock of your hair I'll gladly save.
 Though now it is dark, It soon will be grey— Its dark lustre consumed by the grave.”

 “Dear mother, this life has taken its toll!
-Make a funeral pyre on this ground, Let me release my ailing wretched soul— The peace I've always truly longed for!
+It's time to make the funeral pyre, And finally grant respite to my soul— The peace that I've been dying for!
 When glistening flames flow, When the ashes glow, To the ancient Gods aloft I'll soar.”

 Translation © David B. Gosselin